aws-deepracer/aws-deepracer-follow-the-leader-sample-project/getting-started.md

 ## Follow the Leader (FTL) mode

-The Follow the Leader (FTL) sample project introduces a new mode (`followtheleader` or `ftl`) of operation in the AWS DeepRacer device apart from the existing modes of operation (`autonomous` mode, `calibration` mode, and `manual` mode).
+The Follow the Leader (FTL) sample project introduces a new mode (`followtheleader`) of operation in the AWS DeepRacer device apart from the existing modes of operation (`autonomous` mode, `calibration` mode, and `manual` mode).
 For more details about the existing modes of operation in the AWS DeepRacer device, see  [Modes of operation](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/modes-of-operation.md).

-In `ftl` mode, the DeepRacer device takes the camera image input from the front-facing camera connected to the car and runs it through the machine learning model to identify a person, calculate information required to plan its action, and follow the person.
-Similar to `autonomous` mode, `ftl` mode has a perception-inference-action step, in which an object-detection model does the inference to obtain the bounding box data for a person identified in the image.
+In `followtheleader` mode, the DeepRacer device takes the camera image input from the front-facing camera connected to the car and runs it through the machine learning model to identify a person, calculate information required to plan its action, and follow the person.
+Similar to `autonomous` mode, `followtheleader` mode has a perception-inference-action step, in which an object-detection model does the inference to obtain the bounding box data for a person identified in the image.
 Each perception-inference-action step involves a pipeline of a series of ROS messages published and subscribed at various nodes to publish the camera image, and then to publish the object detection deltas identifying the person’s position and corresponding action data to follow the person.

 ![ftl-flow](/media/ftl-flow.png)